temporalio/documentation/docs-src/cli/operator/cluster/list.md

 ---
 id: list
-title: temporal operator list
+title: temporal operator cluster list
 sidebar_label: list
 description: List all remote Clusters.
 tags:
     - cli
 ---

 The `temporal operator cluster list` command prints a list of all remote [Clusters](/concepts/what-is-a-temporal-cluster) on the system.